ververve/channels/README.md

 // After 2 minutes... returns (`t`, None)
 ```

-A `timeout` instance can be used in multiple `alts` to ensure all operations have identical timeouts.
+A `timeout` instance can be used in multiple `alts` to ensure all operations have identical timeout conditions:

 ```scala
 val c1 = channel[String]